Fiat BR.20 Cicogna: Background

-During 1934, the Regia Aeronautica (Italian Royal Air Force) issued a request to Italian aviation manufacturers, asking them to submit their proposals for the production of a new medium bomber; the specifications called for it to be capable of speeds of 330 km/h (205 mph) at 4,500 m (15,000 ft) and 385 km/h (239 mph) at 5,000 m (16,400 ft), a 1,000 km (620 mi) range and 1,200 kg (2,600 lb) bombload.
+During 1934, the Regia Aeronautica issued a request to Italian aviation manufacturers, asking them to submit their proposals for the production of a new medium bomber.
+The specifications called for it to be capable of speeds of 330 km/h at 4500 m and 385 km/h at 5000 m, a 1000 km range and 1200 kg bombload.
 Various companies chose to respond, including Piaggio, Macchi, Breda, Caproni and Fiat; the majority of these offered aircraft that would have exceeded the speed requirements, but not the sought range; additionally, not all designs exhibited satisfactory flight characteristics or reliability levels.

-Fiat's design team, headed by aeronautical engineer Celestino Rosatelli, set about designing a bomber that would be capable of relatively high speeds while using a simple and rugged construction and maintaining a low overall weight.
+Fiat's design team, headed by aeronautical engineer Celestino Rosatelli, set about designing a bomber that would be capable of relatively high speeds while using a simple and rugged construction and maintaining a low weight.
 According to aviation author G. Apostolo, the design "represented a departure from the line of aircraft previous designed by Ing.
 Celestino Rosatelli" and that it made use of elements of Fiat's earlier prototype civil airliner, the APR.2.
-Upon its emergence, the design, which later designated as the BR.20, was modern and competitive with other Italian bomber aircraft.
+The design, which later named the BR.20, was modern and competitive with other Italian bomber aircraft.
 The BR.20 Cicogna was amongst those proposals to be accepted by the Regia Aeronautica, together with the trimotor Savoia-Marchetti SM.79 and Cant Z.1007, thus gaining the prefix BR, (for "Bombardiere Rosatelli").

 Into flight

-The BR.20 moved swiftly through its design and development phases, the design itself being finalized during 1935.
+The BR.20 moved swiftly through its design and development phases, the design being finalized during 1935.
 On 10 February 1936, the first prototype (serial number M.M.274) performed its maiden flight from Turin, flown by Fiat test pilot Rolandi.
 Following the first flight, it was transferred to Guidonia Montecelio within the Metropolitan City of Rome for an accelerated evaluation programme.

-Production orders for the type were quickly placed and authorised by the Regia Aeronautica; during September 1936, initial deliveries of the BR.20 commenced to 13° Stormo Bombardamento Terrestre of the Regia Aeronautica.
+Production orders for the type were quickly placed by the Regia Aeronautica; during September 1936, initial deliveries of the BR.20 commenced to 13° Stormo Bombardamento Terrestre of the Regia Aeronautica.
 Testing of the aircraft continued even after this point; during June 1937, three aircraft were dispatched to a pair of bases in Benghazi and Tripoli, Libya, to conduct test flights under tropical conditions.
-The initial production bombers differed from the earlier prototype in various area, particular in the finer details of the nose, fuselage, and tail.
+The initial production bombers differed from the earlier prototype in various ways, particular in the finer details of the nose, fuselage and tail.